[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 🚀 The future is agentic.
 Let’s build it with well-designed context.

-Intelligent Injection Mechanism for File Content
+Intelligent Injection Mechanism for File Contents

 1